 Ironically, instead of deriding Edward D. Wood Jr, the Medveds, to the contrary turned him and Plan 9 from Outer Space into objects of cultish veneration.
 Edward D. Wood Jrs films were suddenly revived as midnight favourites and the just-arrived video market allowed many of them to be rediscovered.
 Lost Wood films were unearthed some even given releases for the first time.
 Tracking down details of Edward D. Wood Jrs bizarre private life became an obsessive topic of fanzinish academia.
 Probably more articles, books and video have been dedicated to the worlds worst director than there has ever been to any other B-movie director.
 In fact, at the point of Ed Woods release, Edward D. Wood Jr was the only director one knows of to have a film made about his life the only other example one can think of is John Huston in Clint Eastwoods White Hunter, Black Heart (1990).
 Certainly, this changed somewhat after Ed Wood with Gods and Monsters (1998) about James Whale, Shadow of the Vampire (2000), which fictionalises the life of F.W.
-Murnau, and Hugo (2011) about silent film pioneer Georges Melies, Hitchcock (2012) and one further bad movie director biopic about Art Nelson with The Creep Behind the Camera (2014).
+Murnau, Hugo (2011) about silent film pioneer Georges Melies, Hitchcock (2012) and one further bad movie director biopic about Art Nelson with The Creep Behind the Camera (2014).

 Despite an impeccable box-office record with hits like Beetlejuice (1988), Batman (1989), Edward Scissorhands (1990) and Batman Returns (1992) behind him, Tim Burton had enormous difficulty getting the Ed Wood film off the ground, despite its relatively low budget.
 However, when one considers how much of a fans film Ed Wood is, this is not much of a surprise.
 Only the Wood cult can appreciate many of the films references or the films obsessive recreations of the sets and camera set-ups from Bride of the Monster and Glen or Glenda?.
 For a film pitched to such a minority audience, one can sympathize with the studios cold feet.
 Moreover, this seemed to be born out, with the film having only had a very modest financial success.